Renzjordan1/Flappy-Bird/README.md

-## How to Run on your Local Machine
+## How to Run on your Local Machine (NOTE: Leaderboard won't work due to using a environment variable for MongoDB access)

 Clone: